Maico Casella

-Maico Casella Schuth (born 5 June 1997) is an Argentine field hockey player who plays as a forward for San Fernando and the Argentine national team.
+Maico Casella Schuth (born 5 June 1997) is an Argentine field hockey player who plays as a forward for Belgian Hockey League club Gantoise and the Argentina national team.

 Club career

 Casella started playing hockey at age six in Argentina for San Fernando.
 In July 2019, he signed for HGC in the Netherlands.
 He scored 27 goals in two seasons for HGC and he left them in 2021 for another Dutch club HC Tilburg, where he signed for two seasons.
 In his first season at Tilburg they were relegated and he did not stay in Tilburg for his second season.
 On 8 July 2022 it was announced he would return to HGC.
 Due to personal reasons he returned to Argentina in the middle of the 2022–23 season.
+After the 2024 Summer Olympics, he returned to Europe to play for Gantoise in Belgium.

 International career

 Junior national team

 In 2014, Casella made his debut for Argentina, representing the Under 18 national team at a qualifier for the 2014 Summer Youth Olympics.
 At the tournament, Argentina finished in first place, with Casella scoring 18 goals.
 He represented the junior national team at the Pan American Junior Championship in Toronto, Canada.
 At the tournament he scored 18 goals, helping Argentina to a gold medal and qualification to the Junior World Cup.
 Casella again represented Argentina at the Junior World Cup in Lucknow, India, where the team finished 5th.